TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 The `prop.test()` function can be used to extend the proportion test to more than 2 populations (or more than 2 groups).
-The null hypothesis in this case is that all of the population proportions are equal.
-No confidence intervals are returned in this case:
+The null hypothesis in this case is that all of the population proportions are equal, but unlike the 2 population case, no confidence intervals are returned:

 ```
 x <- dat[c('Vermont', 'New York', 'California'), c('Murder', 'Total')]